 We may share or transfer Personal Information to third parties as assets that are part of a merger, acquisition, bankruptcy or other transaction in which the third party assumes control of all or part of the Company.
-Such transfer will be handled according to the requirement of the CCPA and shall not be regarded as a sale of Personal Information under the CCPA.
+Such transfer will be handled according to the requirement of Applicable Law, and shall not be regarded as a sale of Personal Information under Applicable Law.

 Sources of Personal Information